 Americans are an incredibly generous people.
 Charity donation dollars top nearly $300 billion a year.
 Donations always surge after an emergency.
 Unfortunately, so do charity scams.
-More than 4,000 websites claiming to be charities popped up in the days immediately after the Katrina disaster; the FBI estimates up to 60% were bogus.

 Whether you are seeking ways to help victims of a specific tragedy or seeking to give during the holiday season, here are 11 ways to avoid charity frauds and make sure your charity dollars do the most good:

 1. Give to “umbrella” organizations such as the Red Cross and United Way, advises Charity Navigator, the largest independent charity evaluator.
 You are paying for their expertise to know which small local programs you might not know about are in need.

 2. Eliminate the middleman.
 The charity you are donating to is not-for-profit, but not the telemarketers they hire.
 Professional fund-raisers keep up to 90% of your contribution, so consider a phone call, email or mailed envelope as a reminder to find that charity online, and donate directly.